 - Get enough sleep at night, and wake feeling well-rested.

-If you would like more information about the Blood Pressure Ambassador Program at Christiana Care Health System, contact Angela Parker, MSN, RN-BC, Blood Pressure Ambassador project manager, at firstname.lastname@example.org or 302-320-6800.
+If you would like more information about the Blood Pressure Ambassador Program at Christiana Care Health System, contact Candyce M. Norris, Project Manager, Blood Pressure Ambassador Program at (302)320-6800 or firstname.lastname@example.org.